KastnerRG/Read_the_docs/docs/project_aie.rst

 We first specify the dimensions `M`, `K`, `N` for the input matrices `A` (`MxK`), and `B` (`KxN`), and the output matrix `C` (`MxN`), as well as their data type.
 To enable efficient computation, our design will split large input matrices into smaller sub-matrix blocks on two levels; we thus also define the sizes of those sub-matrices.

 At the first level, the constants `m`, `k`, and `n` define the size of the submatrices processed by each AIE core.
-This is done in the `dataflow code <https://github.com/Xilinx/mlir-aie/blob/main/programming_examples/basic/matrix_multiplication/whole_array/aie2.py>`_, especially in the `aie.runtime_sequence()` operation, which describes the host-to-memory-tile transfer.

-At the second level, we further subdivide using smaller sizes `r`, `s` and `t` -- these are the sizes of required by the vector computation intrinsics of the AIEs.
+This is done in the dataflow code.At the second level, we further subdivide using smaller sizes `r`, `s` and `t` -- these are the sizes of required by the vector computation intrinsics of the AIEs.
 We leverage the multidimensional DMAs available in AIEs, through a higher level abstraction (object fifo), to automatically tile and load at this level.

 The two levels of tiling of the output matrix `C` (`MxN`) is shown below: